Cholecystectomy (Gallbladder removal surgery)

 Who is suitable for cholecystectomy ?

-A cholecystectomy is usually performed for patients who suffer from painful gallstones.
-Gallstones usually have no symptoms associated with them.
-However, at times they can block the flow of bile and irritate the gallbladder or pancreas.
+Cholecystectomy is usually carried out in patients who suffer from painful gallstones.
+Gallstones don’t normally have symptoms associated with them.
+However, at times they may:

 What is the recovery period?